HARRYLAOS/wg_creator/README.md

 Description:
 This Python script automates the process of generating WireGuard client configurations for both Windows Operating Wireguard Application and MikroTik routers, while also managing IP allocations and generating server-side configurations for new peers.
 The script is designed for road warrior clients,  all client traffic is routed through the WireGuard tunnel (0.0.0.0/0)

+Prerequisites:
++ sudo apt install wireguard
++ Testing was completed on a Kali Linux VM.

 It is particularly useful for network engineers who manage multiple WireGuard clients and want a streamlined way to: